-- 1. Ensure your Luminex and computer are turned On and fully booted.

-- Start Case CATalyst.

-- 3. Do the following:

-USB Connection

-Each end of the USB cable has a different connection plug.
-Connect the appropriate end of the USB cable to the USB B (client) port on back of the Luminex and the other end to the USB port on the computer.
+- 1. Ensure your Luminex and computer are turned On and fully booted. - 2.
+Start Case CATalyst. - 3.
+On the Luminex, do one of the following: - a.
+If using a USB connection, use the USB-C port on the back of the Luminex to connect the writer to the computer.

-4. In Case CATalyst, open the Export function and select the Stenograph Writer tab.
-If using Case CATalyst V16.03 or lower, select the élan/Fusion/Luminex tab.
-In Case CATalyst V10.04 or earlier, select the élan/Fusion tab.

-5. Select the dictionaries you want to load onto your Luminex.
+- b.
+If using a WiFi connection, ensure that your Luminex and the computer have a WiFi connection to the same WiFi network access point. - 4.
+In Case CATalyst, open the Export function and select the Stenograph Writer tab. - If using Case CATalyst V16.03 or lower, select the élan/Fusion/Luminex tab. - If using Case CATalyst V10.04 or earlier, select the élan/Fusion tab. - 5.
+Select the dictionaries you want to load onto your Luminex.
 The Personal Dictionary is selected by default to ensure the most recent version on your Luminex.
 You can also select the Case CATalyst Power Define dictionary.
-J-Defines on page 63 for additional information about using Case CATalyst Power Define dictionary.

 To load the Spell Check Wordlist and the Prefixsuffixrules.ini file, if applicable, check the appropriate box for each option.
-You must be using Case CATalyst V8.05 or higher.
-Suffix Handling on page 92 for more information.

-6. Do the following:
+You must be using Case CATalyst V8.05 or higher. - 6.
+In the Export With section of the Export dialog box, do one of the following: - a.
+If using a USB connection, click the radio button USB.

-USB Connection

-Click the radio button USB (All)

-- 7. Click Export.
+- b.
+If using WiFi, click the radio button WiFi. - 7.
+Click Export.
 The Luminex beeps and briefly displays a progress bar along with a series of messages as the dictionaries load. - 8.
 When the Luminex finishes loading the dictionaries, it reboots, displaying the Opening menu.
 A verifying dictionary message may display.
-Depending on your Case CATalyst setting, the message, Export Complete, may display.
+In CATalyst, depending on your Case CATalyst setting, the message, Export Complete, may display.